jorgensd/adios4dolfinx/joss-paper/paper.md

 We introduce a checkpointing framework for the latest version of the FEniCS project, known as DOLFINx.
 The framework leverages the data-centric approach of DOLFINx along with a state of the art adaptable Input/Output system called ADIOS2.
 Several variations of checkpointing are supported, including *N-to-M* checkpointing of function data, storage of mesh partitioning information for N-to-N checkpointing and snapshot checkpointing for RAM reduction during simulation.
+All MPI operations are using MPI-3 Neighborhood collectives.

 # Statement of need